Haley-Euphemia-Sands/Elite-Dangerous-Journal-Parser/README.md

 \
 Message mode e.g. `<script> msg <working dir> <journal> <output>`
 \
 Lists all message history both recieved and sent.
+By default it will retrieve all messages, but n/N, s/S, and p/P can be added in submode to specify if you want npc, sent, and players messages respectivily.
 \
 \
 Missed Universal Cartographics mode e.g. `<script> muc <working dir> <journal> <output>`